 2. Association Matters: If an Association is a party, or the matter affects the Association’s rights or duties, National Office Management shall select an NABR panel.

-3. Replacement of Hearing Panel: National Office Management may replace an NABR panel that fails to conduct a timely hearing or that is unable to perform its duties.
+3. Replacement of Hearing Panel: National Office Management may replace an NABR panel that fails to conduct a timely hearing, is not disinterested or impartial, or that is unable to perform its duties.

 J. Delay prevention: National Office Management shall track hearing matters to prevent undue delay.
 The NABR panel chair shall inform National Office Management about the proceeding’s scheduled dates and deadlines, and any postponements.

-K. Information to parties and panel: National Office Management shall promptly distribute the following documents and information to the NABR panel and all interested parties:
+K. Information to parties and panel: National Office Management shall promptly distribute the following documents and information to the NABR panel and all interested parties to allow a reasonable time for each time to properly review and prepare its position on the matter:

 1. Pleadings: A copy of the complaint, answer, and other documents giving rise to the proceeding;